rodber/chevereto-free/README.md

 Documentation can be found at [v3-docs.chevereto.com](https://v3-docs.chevereto.com/)

-> 📝 Contribution is highly appreciated
+> 📝 Contributing for a better documentation is highly appreciated

 ## Support

 Use our [Bug Tracking](https://chevereto.com/bug-tracking) to report bugs and our [Community Support](https://chevereto.com/community-support) forums for any support-related concern.

 Please **don't** open issues here unless is code related.

-> 🤴🏾 Consider [purchasing](https://chevereto.com/pricing) a license to get more features, support and sustain the development of the software

 ## License